VolcanicArts/vrcosc.com/docs/V1/module-creation.md

 ## World Specific
 :::info

 The split of Avatar module and World module was in anticipation of VRChat adding world OSC.
-This is not happening for the forseeable future so you should only ever need to use AvatarModule.
+This is not happening for the foreseeable future so you should only ever need to use AvatarModule.

 :::